-This service allows you to uncover email address associated with the entered domain name.
+This service allows you to uncover the email addresses associated with the entered domain name.
 My favorite feature is that you can check the source pages and see for yourself in what content this or that email was mentioned.
 Plus, it shows the most common pattern for your target domain.
 Having that information, you can reverse-engineer email addresses knowing only people’s names.

-For non-signed up users, some email parts are blurred out.
+For non-signed-up users, some email parts are blurred out.
 But with a free account, you can do 100 searches per month.
 This is more than enough to test it out and maybe sign up for a paid plan.

 Type in your email address and hit Validate.
 Neverbounce will do its magic and show you whether it’s safe to use.

-In this case, my email fell under Accept all group.
+In this case, my email fell under the Accept all group.
 You can find out why by checking the result codes page.

 Clearbit is a Chrome extension and works from your Gmail account.
 You can fill in the recipient field and Clearbit will check and email’s availability in its database.
 Alternatively, run a search for an entire domain and check the results.

 Sales Navigator works in a similar way as Clearbit but uses LinkedIn data instead.
-Their free version allows you to look up an email in the LinkedIn database along with some other useful info:
+Their free version allows you to lookup an email in the LinkedIn database along with some other useful info: